 The ignition key must be clean and dry before it's inserted in the ignition or the engine may not start.
 If the engine does not start and the SECURITY light is flashing, the key may be dirty or wet.
 Turn the ignition off.
 Clean and dry the key.
 Wait about three minutes and try again.
 If the starter still won't work, and the key appears to be clean and dry, wait about three minutes and try another ignition key.
 At this time, you may also want to check the fuse (see "Fuses and Circuit Breakers" in the Index).
 If the starter won't work with the other key, your vehicle needs service.
 If your vehicle does start, the first ignition key may be faulty.
-See your Buick dealer or a locksmith who can service the PASS-Key II.
+See your dealer or a locksmith who can service the PASS-Key II.

-If you accidentally use a key that has a damaged or missing resistor pellet, the starter won't work and the SECURITY light will come on.
+If you accidentally use a key that has a damaged or missing resistor pellet, the starter won't work.
+The SECURITY light will then come on.
 But you don't have to wait three minutes before trying another ignition key.

-See your Buick dealer or a locksmith who can service the PASS-Key II to have a new key made.
+See your dealer or a locksmith who can service the PASS-Key II to have a new key made.

 If you're ever driving and SECURITY light comes on, you will be able to restart your engine if you turn it off.
-Your PASS-Key II system, however, is not working properly and must be serviced by your Buick dealer.
+Your PASS-Key II system, however, is not working properly and must be serviced by your dealer.
 Your vehicle is not protected by the PASS-Key II system.

-If you lose or damage a PASS-Key II ignition key, see your Buick dealer or a locksmith who can service the PASS-Key II to have a new key made.
+If you lose or damage a PASS-Key II ignition key, see your dealer or a locksmith who can service PASS-Key II to have a new key made.
+In an emergency, call the Buick Premium Roadside Assistance Center at 1-800-252-1112.
+In Canada, call 1-800-268-6800.